-Here, $r_D = (k_B T/(8\pi e^2 n_e))^{1/2}$ is the Debye length, $n_e$ is the numerical density of electrons; T is the plasma temperature; and $k_B$ is the Boltzmann constant.
+Here, $r_D = (k_B T/(8\pi e^2 n_e))^{1/2}$ is the Debye length, n_e is the numerical density of electrons; T is the plasma temperature; and k_B is the Boltzmann constant.
 Recently, many studies of the collisional processes in plasma have been conducted taking into account the screening effect.
 It was shown that the scattering cross section significantly depends on such plasma parameters as plasma density and temperature.

 It is well known that the incident and target electrons can exchange their places during collisions.
-To take into account this process, the exchange potentials are used.
-These potentials quickly decrease with an increase in the distance between particles.
+To take into account this process, the exchange potentials are used.^{10,11} These potentials quickly decrease with an increase in the distance between particles.

 In addition, it must be noted that in the interaction of particles, their wave nature plays an important role.
 Therefore, the well-known Ramsauer-Townsend effect observed in the experiments is a convincing demonstration of the wave nature of particles.
-One of the first experimental investigations of the scattering cross section of electrons on Ar, Kr, Xe atoms was conducted by Ramsauer and his group.
-This phenomenon is considered to be one of the fundamental experimental proofs of the electron wave properties, and it was observed in the experiments on scattering of electrons not only by atoms of noble gases but also by atoms of other elements as well as by molecules. $^{1-7}$
+One of the first experimental investigations of the scattering cross section of electrons on Ar, Kr, Xe atoms was conducted by Ramsauer and his group.12 This phenomenon is considered to be one of the fundamental experimental proofs of the electron wave properties, and it was observed in the experiments on scattering of electrons not only by atoms of noble gases but also by atoms of other elements as well as by molecules.^{1-7}

-Theoretical calculations using equations of quantum mechanics to obtain scattering cross sections of electrons by atoms at some plasma parameters also demonstrated the emergence of the Ramsauer minimums.
-Interaction potentials, used in such estimations, often do not take into account wave properties of particles.
+Theoretical calculations using equations of quantum mechanics to obtain scattering cross sections of electrons by atoms at some plasma parameters also demonstrated the emergence of the Ramsauer minimums.13 Interaction potentials, used in such estimations, often do not take into account wave properties of particles.
 In this regard, it is interesting to carry out a theoretical investigation of the Ramsauer-Townsend effect based on the interaction potential directly taking into account the quantum-mechanical effect of diffraction.
-It is known that in non-ideal semiclassical plasma, the quantum mechanical effects, such as the diffraction and the interaction between the electron and the atom in plasma, is written as follows:
+It is known that in non-ideal semiclassical plasma, the quantum mechanical effects, such as the diffraction and symmetry effects, take place.
+To take into account these quantum mechanical effects, a special method was developed; it is based on the comparison of a classical Boltzmann's factor and the quantum-mechanical Slater sum.
+This approach was first described in Ref.
+14. The Deutsch interaction potential for charged particles,^{15,16} taking into account the diffraction effect, has the following form:

-a)E-mail: dzhumagulova.karlygash@gmail.com
+^{a)}E-mail: dzhumagulova.karlygash@gmail.com